-- Peter Lio, MD has served on the advisory board for the National Eczema Association, Modernizing Medicine, Johnson & Johnson, DermTap Inc., IntraDerm Pharmaceuticals, Regeneron, Sanofi US Services, Realm Therapeutics, Menlo Therapeutics, Syncere Skin Systems, Dermveda, GPower Inc., UCB, Altus Labs, Dermavant Sciences, Micreos Human Health B.V., Verrica Pharmaceuticals Inc., Arbonne, Yobee Care Inc., and Bodewell.
+- Peter Lio, MD has served on the advisory board for the National Eczema Association, Modernizing Medicine, Johnson & Johnson, DermTap Inc., IntraDerm Pharmaceuticals, Regeneron, Sanofi US Services, Realm Therapeutics, Menlo Therapeutics, Syncere Skin Systems, DermVeda, GPower Inc., UCB, Altus Labs, Dermavant Sciences, Micreos Human Health B.V., Verrica Pharmaceuticals Inc., Arbonne, Yobee Care Inc., and Bodewell.
 Dr. Lio is a stockholder in Modernizing Medicine, LearnHealth/LearnSkin, and Medable.
 He has been a speaker for Pierre Fabre Dermatologie, Regeneron, Pfizer, and La Roche-Posay.
 He has been an investigator for La Fondation pour la Dermatite Atopique (Foundation for Atopic Dermatitis), AOBiome LLC, Regeneron, AbbVie, and National Eczema Association.
-He has been a consultant for Exeltis, Theraplex, Odeza LLC, L'Oréal USA Inc., Franklin BioScience, AbbVie, Kiniksa Pharmaceuticals, Eli Lilly and Co., Unilever, Dermira, TopMD, Amyris Inc., Leo Pharma, and Burt's Bees. - Mark Boguniewicz, MD has been a consultant with Regeneron, Sanofi-Genzyme, Lilly, Leo, and Pfizer.
-He has contracted research with Regeneron and Incyte. - · During this lecture, use of medications for both FDA-approved and non-approved indications may be discussed.
+He has been a consultant for Exeltis, Therplex, Odeza LLC, L'Oreal USA Inc., Franklin BioScience, AbbVie, Kiniksa Pharmaceuticals, Eli Lilly and Co., Unilever, Dermira, TopMD, Amyris Inc., Leo Pharma, and Burt's Bees. - Mark Boguniewicz, MD has been a consultant with Regeneron, Sanofi-Genzyme, Lilly, Leo, and Pfizer.
+He has contracted research with Regeneron and Incyte. - During this lecture, use of medications for both FDA-approved and non-approved indications may be discussed. - Patient pictures/graphics are not to be captured, reproduced, or distributed in any way.